TimmyTam123/ScuffedDiscord/README.md

 Icons should be simple and understandable.
 I will choose extremely simple icons and extremely easy understandable icons.

+*Settings Notes*
+In the setting users should have the ablity to change the background Users can upload Images as long as they are not pornographic

+Language support.

 | Other Design Choices | Reasoning |
 | ----------- | ----------- |